yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       can control with this variable, see the ":ref:`insane.bbclass <ref-classes-insane>`" section.

+   WKS_FILE
+      Specifies the location of the Wic kickstart file that is used by the OpenEmbedded build system to create a partitioned image (image\ ``.wic``).
+For information on how to create a partitioned image, see the
+      ":ref:`dev-manual/dev-manual-common-tasks:creating partitioned images using wic`"
+      section in the Yocto Project Development Tasks Manual.
+For details on the kickstart file format, see the ":doc:`../ref-manual/ref-kickstart`" Chapter.

    WKS_FILE_DEPENDS
       When placed in the recipe that builds your image, this variable lists build-time dependencies.
 The ``WKS_FILE_DEPENDS`` variable is only